Welcome to today's edition of the Rush 24-7 podcast.

 I am totally absorbed in it.

-I remember when I worked for the uh Kansas City Royals, a lot of players, when they had an off day, just couldn't wait to go fishing.
+I remember when I worked for the Kansas City Royals, a lot of players, when they had an off day, just couldn't wait to go fishing.

-And I I'm not a big fisherman.
+And I'm not a big fisherman.

-I caught 22 bluegill one day, and I think it's a smell off my hands when I was like ten years old for like a month, so I I've just think I can still smell it.
+I caught 22 bluegill one day, and I didn't get the smell off my hands when I was like 10 years old for like a month.

-What I they they get away from it all.
+They get away from it all.

 I don't think about anything else when I'm doing it.